-Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern, answers parents' frequently asked questions about the vaccine and their child's health.
+Below, Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern, answers parents' frequently asked questions about the COVID‑19 vaccine for children ages 5-11.

-COVID‑19 vaccines have been given safely to millions of people ages 12 and older in the U.S. These vaccines have been closely studied and monitored, and data shows they are safe and highly effective at preventing illness.
+COVID‑19 vaccines have been given safely to hundreds of millions of people in the U.S. These vaccines have been closely studied and monitored, and data shows they are safe and highly effective at preventing illness.
 Still, parents may wonder if the COVID‑19 vaccine is safe for younger, growing children.

 Does emergency use authorization mean the COVID‑19 vaccine is not thoroughly tested?

-During a public health emergency like the pandemic, the FDA is able to make medical supplies and treatments available in a timely manner under an EUA.
-A vaccine still has to be carefully tested and meet rigorous criteria to be authorized for emergency use.
+During a public health emergency like a pandemic, the FDA can make medical supplies and treatments available in a timely manner under an emergency use authorization (EUA).
+A vaccine must be carefully tested and meet rigorous criteria to be authorized for emergency use.
 The FDA closely reviewed safety and efficacy data on the COVID‑19 vaccine before authorizing its use in children.

 How effective is the COVID‑19 vaccine in children?